Marquise engagement rings

 Again, the pointed ends of marquise diamonds means that you will have to go with a slightly higher clarity rating than with other brilliant cut stones to ensure that any inclusions aren’t visible.

 Going with a VS2 grading or above will ensure that your stone is eye clean throughout.
-If you are considering either a Slightly Included stone (either SI1 or SI2), then ensure that you can get a high quality magnified image of the exact stone that you’re investigating, to make sure that no flaws are visible – James Allen and Enchanted Diamonds are the best for this.
+If you are considering either a Slightly Included stone (either SI1 or SI2), then ensure that you can get a high quality magnified image of the exact stone that you’re investigating, to make sure that no flaws are visible – Brilliant Earth and James Allen are the best for this.

 Carat weight is something that people often get overly hung-up on.
 They want to choose a stone with a certain carat weight, even if it means that they end up making sacrifices on other, more important attributes of the ring.